Does your dog need a new toy? We’ve tested and reviewed some of the best dog toys to help you keep your pet entertained.

-Steer clear of plush options with beans for stuffing or hard appendages that can easily be chewed off (like glass eyes).
+Steer clear of plush options with beans for stuffing or appendages that can easily be chewed off (like glass eyes).
 Interior stuffing is never healthy for a dog to eat, even if the toy is non-toxic, so supervise your pet whenever he’s playing.

-It’s not just soft toys that can be dangerous though.
+It’s not just soft dog toys that can be dangerous though.
 Rubber balls with a single air hole create strong suction that can trap the tongue and stop circulation.
 Hard plastic could also damage teeth.

 If you know your dog is a destroyer, always select tougher options to minimize the chance of them chewing a piece off, creating a choking hazard.

 Be aware of the risk of repetitive strain injury with the likes of ball-throwers, and don’t select things like lasers which your dog can become unhealthily fixated on.

 Related Article: Why Sticks Are Dangerous For Dogs

 Non-Toxic to Dogs

 Unlike children’s toys, there are minimal regulations relating to the production of dog products.
 Cheap dog toys, with unknown origins, may even be manufactured with toxic materials.

 Dog toys made from malleable plastic, for example, often contain polyvinyl chloride (PVC).